 B.3.2.1.2.
-Role and responsibilities of key functions and operational management divisions of the entities
+Role and responsibilities of key functions and operational management divisions of Groupama Zhivotozastrahovane

-B.3.2.1.2.1.
+B.3.2.1,2.1.
 Scope of responsibility of the key functions

-- o The risk management and compliance function is responsible for: - coordinating and applying the ORSA exercise; - -the "life cycle" of the ORSA process by ensuring that a connection is made with the other processes involving risk and solvency, in particular the capital management activities described in section E; - the writing of the ORSA report and policy; - its approval by the governing bodies. - o The risk management and compliance function makes sure the risk of non-compliance is taken into account in the ORSA process: - The actuarial function ensures the compliance with the Group's actuarial standards.
+- o The risk management function is responsible for: - coordinating and applying the ORSA exercise; - -the "life cycle" of the ORSA process by ensuring that a connection is made with the other processes involving risk and solvency, in particular the capital management activities described in section E: - the writing of the ORSA report and policy; - its approval by the governing bodies. - The compliance verification function makes sure the risk of non-compliance is taken into account in the ORSA process: - The actuarial function ensures the compliance with the Group's actuarial standards.